Pros and cons of carbon offsetting - featured image

 In its purest form, carbon offsetting revolves around supporting projects that reduce or remove carbon dioxide from the atmosphere, offering individuals and organizations an opportunity to offset their own carbon footprint.

-4. Carbon-neutral certifications, or carbon credits, can be provided to purchasers – for assurance of their legitimacy.
+4. Carbon-neutral certifications can be provided to the purchasers for assurance of their legitimacy.

 Pro #1: Reduced emissions beyond direct control